 If you want to communicate with your customers and business contacts via WhatsApp despite some concerns, Facebook has a GDPR-compliant alternative up its sleeve: the WhatsApp Business API.
 This is a special variant of WhatsApp that meets all data protection requirements.

-The WhatsApp Business API is not available as a standalone app.
+The WhatsApp Business API does not exist as a standalone app.
 But you can use them in all-in-one solutions like Chatwerk.

-No data collection, focus on privacy: these are Threema’s promises.
-The provider is a Swiss company that relies on local servers.
-Switzerland does not belong to the European Union, but data processing is GDPR-compliant.
-All communication is encrypted, and users can prevent the address book from being read out.
+No data collection, focus on privacy: These are Threema’s promises.
+The provider is a Swiss company that uses local servers.
+Although Switzerland is not part of the European Union, data processing is GDPR-compliant.
+All communication is encrypted, and users can prevent the address book from being readout.

-The smartphone app is recommended by data protectionists and security experts.
-This is due, among other things, to the data economy and the very good encryption of the data.
-The operator of Signal is based in the United States, but the non-profit company operates servers worldwide.
+The smartphone app is recommended by data protection and security experts.
+This is partly due to the data economy and the very good encryption of the data.
+Signal is based in the US, but the non-profit company operates servers worldwide.

 Wire, Rocket Chat, ginlo and Teamwire are also very good and privacy-compliant messengers that are suitable for corporate use.
-However, they are not widely used.
-You would have to persuade many of your customers to switch to a messenger that they do not know.
+However, they have a low distribution.
+You would therefore have to persuade many of your customers to switch to a messenger that they do not know.

-Messenger for business: how to use it according to GDPR
+Messengers for companies: How to use them according to GDPR

-As you can see, there are some GDPR-compliant alternatives to WhatsApp on the market.
-Even WhatsApp, by far the most popular messenger, has a WhatsApp Business API variant that you can use without hesitation.
+As you can see, there are a number of GDPR-compliant alternatives to WhatsApp on the market.
+Even WhatsApp, by far the most popular messenger, has a variant with WhatsApp Business API that you can use without hesitation.

-Nevertheless, there are a few things you should consider before using a messenger:
+Nevertheless, you should consider a few things before using a messenger:

-- Talk to your data protection officer and / or an IT lawyer about the messenger solution that you want to introduce in your company.
+- Talk to your data protection officer and/or an IT lawyer about the messenger solution you would like to introduce in your company.
 Your contact person will give you important tips on how to use the new communication application correctly.
 And he can inform you about current legal pitfalls.

 - Train your employees on data protection and GDPR.
 Educate them about the consequences of improper handling of personal data.

-- Never use a chat and communication application for private and business purposes on one device.
-For example, if you have Threema installed on your company cell phone, you can only use it to communicate professionally and not privately.
-Likewise, you should not save any private contact data on your business smartphone or business addresses on your private mobile phone.
+- Never use a chat and communication application privately and for business on one device.
+For example, if you have installed Threema on your work cell phone, you may only use it to communicate professionally and not privately.
+Likewise, you should not save any private contact data on your business smartphone and no business addresses on your private mobile phone.

-- Adjust the settings of your messenger.
-Make sure that as little data as possible is transmitted to third parties (for example to the operator).
+- Adjust your messenger’s settings.
+Make sure that as little data as possible is transmitted to third parties (e.g. to the operator).